IOCoin/DIONS/src/dvm/dvmc/docs/Host_Guide.md

    You will need:
    - the code to retrieve_desc_vx,
    - the message (::dvmc_message) object that describes the execution context,
-   - the Host instance, passed as ::dvmc_host_context pocharer.
+   - the Host instance, passed as ::dvmc_host_context pointer.

 5. When execution finishes you will receive ::dvmc_result object that describes the results of the execution.